Rugby Championship moved from New Zealand to Australia

-WELLINGTON, New Zealand (AP) — Australia is set to host the Rugby Championship in November and December after a late change of mind by governing body SANZAAR.
+WELLINGTON, New Zealand (AP) — Australia has replaced New Zealand as the preferred host for the Rugby Championship in November and December after a late change of mind by governing body SANZAAR.

-The tournament had been expected to be staged in New Zealand between Nov.
-7 and Dec.
-12 because of New Zealand’s success in containing the coronavirus pandemic.
+The tournament, already delayed from August and September, had been expected to be staged in New Zealand from Nov.
+7 to Dec.
+12 because of New Zealand’s initial success in containing the coronavirus pandemic.

-But SANZAAR decided Friday after a conference call among members from Argentina, Australia, New Zealand and South Africa to move the event because of Australia’s more relaxed quarantine requirements.
-The decision has been criticized by New Zealand’s Prime Minister.
+But SANZAAR decided Friday after a conference call among members from Argentina, Australia, New Zealand and South Africa to move the event because of Australia’s comparatively more relaxed quarantine requirements.
+The decision has been criticized by New Zealand’s prime minister.

 SANZAAR chief executive Andy Marinos said organizers were delighted to “put an end to the continued speculation about the tournament’s format and location.”